syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migrate-from-Office-Automation-to-Syncfusion-XlsIO/Add-Hyperlinks-in-Excel.md

 ---
-title: Add Hyperlinks in Excel | Syncfusion
+title: Add Hyperlinks in File Formats Excel Library | Syncfusion
-description: Explains with an example on how to programmatically add hyperlinks in Excel using Interop and XlsIO.
+description: Learn here all about add hyperlinks programmatically with example in the Syncfusion Essential File Formats Excel library, its elements, and more details.
 platform: file-formats
 control: XlsIO
 documentation: UG
 ---

-# Add Hyperlinks in Excel
+# Add Hyperlinks in File Formats Excel library

 A hyperlink is a reference to a specific location, document, or webpage that the user can jump to by clicking the link in a cell.
 Hyperlinks are easily recognizable because this is a text highlighted with underlined blue color.